Ayushmaan-PCG/Maze-Rush-Privacy-Policy/README.md

 If you have any questions about this Privacy Policy, please contact us:
 - By email: proappdeveloper1010@gmail.com
-- By visiting this page on our website: [Your Website URL]
+- By visiting this page on our website: https://github.com/Ayushmaan-PCG
 - By phone number: +19163809172